sngjuk/fastText_OOV_similar_word_printer/README.md

 # fastText_OOV_similar_word_printer
 Used to check model's inference performance by entering OOV(Out of vocabulary) and seeing similar words. <br>
-Note : It needs be in the same dir with "./fasttext" execution script and It takes some time to load model loading (~3 min)
+Note : It needs to be in the same dir with "./fasttext" execution script and It takes some time to load model loading (~3 min)
 ```
 python fast_oov_sim.py [model.bin] [embedding_vector.vec]